A knot Floer stable homotopy type: The complex of positive domains with partitions

 \begin{proof} $(a)$ As in the proof of Proposition~\ref{prop:pos-domain-cx-homology}, we filter the complex $\CDP'_*$ by the quantity

-capturing the multiplicities of the domain $D$ in the last column and the last row.
-In the associated graded, the differential has no more Type II terms.
+capturing the multiplicities of the domain $D$ in the rightmost column and the topmost row.
+This is a bounded below increasing filtration, and in the associated graded, the differential has no more Type II terms.
 Then, note that the quantity $|\vN|$ is kept constant by Type I and III terms, and decreased by Type IV terms.
-Thus, we can filter the associated graded complex by $|\vN|$, and in the new associated graded, Type IV terms also disappear.
+Thus, we can filter the associated graded complex by $|\vN|$ (also a bounded below increasing filtration), and in the new associated graded, Type IV terms also disappear.
 Next, again following the proof of Proposition~\ref{prop:pos-domain-cx-homology}, we filter with respect to the endpoint $y$ of the domain $D$.
-The resulting associated graded complex breaks as a direct sum of complexes
+The resulting associated graded complex breaks as a direct sum of finite dimensional complexes

 generated by triples $(D, \vN, \vlambda)$ with $D \in \pdomains(x, y)$ such that $(A(D), B(D))=(a, b)$.
 It suffices to show that all of these complexes are acyclic.